 Tax Allowances for Children

 Income is untaxable up to a child’s minimum subsistence level and this principle is ensured either through child benefit or tax allowances for children (Freibeträge für Kinder).
-All parents are entitled to tax allowances without conditions until a child turns 18.
-After the child’s 18th birthday, the allowances may continue under certain circumstances until the child turns 25, for example if your child is undertaking vocational training.
+Until a child turns 18, all parents are entitled to child allowances without conditions.
+After the child’s 18th birthday, the allowances may under certain circumstances continue until the child turns 25, for example if your child is undertaking vocational training.

-The tax office decides whether to grant the tax allowances for children.
-When assessing income tax, it checks which option is most favourable.
-If child benefit is worth less than the tax relief provided by the tax allowances for children, these allowances less the child benefit you have already received are deducted from your taxable income.
+Granting the tax allowances for children lies within the responsibility of the tax office.
+When assessing income tax, it checks which option is most favorable.
+If child benefit amounts to less than the tax relief provided by the tax allowances for children, these allowances, less the child benefit you have already received, are deducted from your taxable income.

-Further detailed information on the individual benefits and assistance available can be found on the website of the Federal Ministry for Family Affairs and the Familienportal.
-You can also use the online tool provided by the Federal Ministry for Family Affairs.
-This allows you to enter a few details and find out which family benefits you may be eligible to receive.
+Further detailed information on the individual benefits and assistance available can be found on the websites of the Federal Ministry for Family Affairs and the Familienportal (family portal).
+Please also use the online infotool of the Federal Ministry for Family Affairs.
+By entering a few details, you can find out which family benefits you may be eligible to receive.